rgpass/i_didnt_know_javascript/05_async_and_performance.md

 function *genSomething() {
   var nextVal;

-  // Can do this infinite loop with generators no-problem as you are in control of when this runs while (true) {
+  // Can do an infinite loop with generators no-problem as you are in control of when this runs
+  // Just make sure to have a break in a for..of while (true) {
     if (nextVal === undefined) {
       nextVal = 1;